New Student Orientation

 (a) Nature of research

 A thesis usually involves a single-subject, quasi-experimental, or true experimental design that can demonstrate a functional relationship between an independent and dependent variable.
 These designs are explained in your research courses.
-A student works closely with the Major Professor of the supervisory committee to identify research questions, design and implement research, then reports regularly to the the Major Professor on status of data collcted.
-Examples of proposed and finished theses can be found in our Thesis Library .
+A student works closely with the Major Professor of the supervisory committee to identify research questions, design and implement research, then reports regularly to the Major Professor on status of data collected.
+Examples of proposed and finished theses can be found in our Thesis Library at https://sper.usu.edu/masters/sped/project-thesis-library.

 (b) Expectations for each program.